GMAT Vocabulary List: A-Z Words to Know for GMAT 2026

 4. Practise GMAT Mock Tests

-Whether you are a fresher or repeat test-taker, practising GMAT sample questions will help you get prepared for the actual test day.
+Whether you are a fresher or repeat test-taker, practising GMAT sample papers will help you get prepared for the actual test day.
 You can take the GMAT™ Official Starter Kit + Practice Exams 1 & 2 for free to evaluate your strengths and weaknesses.
 Furthermore, you can take Kaplan's GMAT Test Practice and Magoosh GMAT Practice Test for some extra practice.

 5. Use Apps For Vocab Practice